 RESEARCH DESIGN AND METHODS

-The PPAR-δ ligand GW501516 was obtained from Biomol Research Laboratories (Plymouth Meeting, PA).
+The PPARβ/δ ligand GW501516 was from Biomol Research Labs (Plymouth Meeting, PA).
 Other chemicals were from Sigma (St. Louis, MO).

-3T3-L1 preadipocytes [American Type Culture Collection (ATCC)] were grown to confluence in Dulbecco’s modified Eagle’s medium (DMEM) supplemented with 10% bovine calf serum.
-Two days after confluence (day 0), differentiation of the 3T3-L1 cells was induced in DMEM containing 10% FBS, methylisobutylxanthine (500 μmol/L), dexamethasone (0.25 μmol/L), and insulin (5 µg/mL) for 48 h.
-The cells were then incubated in 10% FBS/DMEM with insulin for 3 days and this was then replaced with FBS/DMEM.
+3T3-L1 preadipocytes (American Type Culture Collection) were grown to confluence in Dulbecco's modified Eagle's medium (DMEM) supplemented with 10% bovine calf serum.
+Differentiation of the 3T3-L1 cells was induced 2 days after confluence (day 0) in DMEM containing 10% fetal bovine serum, 500 μmol/l methylisobutylxanthine, 0.25 μmol/l dexamethasone, and 10 μg/ml insulin for 48 h.
+The cells were then incubated in 10% FBS/DMEM with insulin for 8 days.
 Medium was changed every 2 days.
-Fat droplets were observed in more than 90% of cells after day 10.
-Adipocytes were then incubated with 10 μmol/L GW501516 and IL-6 (10 or 100 ng/mL) for the times indicated.
-After incubation, RNA and total and nuclear protein extracts were extracted from adipocytes as described below.
-Inhibitors were added 30 min before incubation with IL-6.
+Fat droplets were observed in >90% of cells after day 10.
+Adipocytes were then incubated for 96 h with 0.5 μmol/l GW501516 and then with 100 ng/ml LPS for either 1 or 24 h.
+After the incubation, RNA, total proteins, and nuclear extracts were extracted from adipocytes as described below.
+Inhibitors were added 30 min before the incubation with LPS.
+Culture supernatants were collected, and the secretion of IL-6 was assessed by ELISA (Amersham Biosciences, Little Chalfont, U.K.).

-Obese male ZDF rats (ZDF/Gmi, fa/fa) and their lean littermates (fa/+ or +/+) were used.
-Both strains were maintained under standard light-dark cycle (12-h light/dark cycle) and temperature (21 ± 1°C) conditions and fed with Purina 5008 chow.
-Male ZDF and lean rats were killed at 12 weeks of age.
-CD-1 male mice (12 weeks old) were treated for 48 h with vehicle (100 μL PBS-0.1% BSA and 0.5% w/v carboxymethylcellullose medium viscosity), IL-6 (0.8 μg/g body wt i.p.), or IL-6 plus GW501516 (one daily oral gavage of 3 mg/kg/day GW501516 dissolved in carboxymethylcellullose).
-Epididymal white adipose tissue of rats and mice was rapidly removed, frozen in liquid nitrogen, and stored at −80°C. All procedures were conducted in accordance with the principles and guidelines established by the University of Barcelona Bioethics Committee, as stated in Law 5/1995, 21 July, passed by the Generalitat de Catalunya.
+Male obese ZDF rats (ZDF/Gmi, fa/fa) and lean litter mates (fa/+ or +/+) were used.
+Both strains were maintained under standard light-dark cycle (12-h light/dark cycle) and temperature (21 ± 1°C) and fed with the Purina 5008 chow.
+Epidydimal white adipose tissue was rapidly removed, frozen in liquid nitrogen, and stored at −80°C. Blood samples were collected in EDTA tubes, and plasma was obtained by centrifugation at 2,200 × g for 10 min at 4°C. Plasma glucose (Sigma), triglycerides (Sigma), and nonesterified fatty acids (Wako, Germany) levels were determined with a colorimetric test.
+Insulin (Amersham Biosciences) was determined by radioimmunoassay.
+All procedures were conducted in accordance with the principles and guidelines established by the University of Barcelona Bioethics Committee, as stated in Law 5/1995, 21st July, passed by the Generalitat de Catalunya.
+The generation of PPARβ/δ-null mice has been described previously (20).

 Measurements of mRNA.

-Levels of mRNA were assessed by RT-PCR as previously described (33).
+Levels of mRNA were assessed by the RT-PCR as previously described (21).
 Total RNA was isolated using the Ultraspec reagent (Biotecx, Houston, TX).
 The total RNA isolated by this method is nondegraded and free of protein and DNA contamination.
-The sequences of the sense and antisense primers used for amplification were: Socs3 (suppressor of cytokine signaling 3) 5′-TTTTCGCTGCAGAGTGACCCC-3′ and 5′-TGGAGGAGAGAGGTCGGCTCA-3′; early growth response (Egr-1), 5′-CTTCCTCTGCCTCCCAGAGCC-3′ and 5′-TGGGAACCTGGAAACCACCCT-3′, and Aprt (adenosyl phosphoribosyl transferase), 5′-GCCTCTTGGCCAGTCACCTGA-3′ and 5′-CCAGGCTCACACACTCCACCA-3′.
-Amplification of each gene yielded a single band of the expected size (Socs3: 250 bp, Egr-1: 210 bp, and Aprt: 329 bp).
+The sequences of the sense and antisense primers used for amplification were: IL-6, 5′-TCCAGCCAGTTGCCTTCTTGG-3′ and 5′-TCTGACAGTGCATCATCGCTG-3′; Mcp-1, 5′-GGGCCTGTTGTTCACAGTTGC-3′ and 5′-GGGACACCTGCTGCTGGTGAT-3′; Pdk-4, 5′-AGGTCGAGCTGTTCTCCCGCT-3′ and 5′-GCGGTCAGGCAGGATGTCAAT-3′; Cpt-I, 5′-TTCACTGTGACCCCAGACGGG-3′ and 5′-AATGGACCAGCCCCATGGAGA-3′; Pparβ/δ 5′-GAGGAAGTGGCCACGGGTGAC-3′ and 5′-CCACCTGAGGCCCCATCACAG-3′; Socs-3, 5′-TTTTCGCTGCAGAGTGACCCC-3′ and 5′-TGGAGGAGAGAGGTCGGCTCA-3′; and adenosyl phosphoribosyl transferase (Aprt), 5′-GCCTCTTGGCCAGTCACCTGA-3′ and 5′-CCAGGCTCACACACTCCACCA-3′.
+Amplification of each gene yielded a single band of the expected size (IL-6, 229 bp; Mcp-1, 157 bp; Pdk-4, 167 bp; Cpt-I, 222 bp; Pparβ/δ, 151 bp; Socs-3, 250 bp; and Aprt, 329 bp).
 Preliminary experiments were carried out with various amounts of cDNA to determine nonsaturating conditions of PCR amplification for all the genes studied.
-Under these conditions, relative quantification of mRNA was then assessed by the RT-PCR method used in this study (34).
-Radioactive bands were quantified by video-densitometric scanning (Vilbert Lourmat Imaging).
+Therefore, under these conditions, relative quantification of mRNA was assessed by the RT-PCR method used in this study (22).
+Radioactive bands were quantified by video-densitometric scanning (Vilbert Lourmat imaging).
 The results for the expression of specific mRNAs are always presented relative to the expression of the control gene (Aprt).

 Isolation of nuclear extracts.

-Nuclear extracts were isolated as previously described (35).
-Cells were scraped into 1.5 mL of cold PBS, pelleted for 10 s, and resuspended in 400 μL cold Buffer A (10 mM HEPES [pH 7.9 at 4°C], 1.5 mM MgCl2, 10 mM KCl, 0.5 mM DTT, 0.2 mM PMSF, and 5 μg/mL aprotinin) by flicking the tube.
+Nuclear extracts were isolated as previously described (21).
+Cells were scraped into 1.5 ml cold PBS, pelleted for 10 s, and resuspended in 400 μl cold buffer A (10 mmol/l HEPES, pH 7.9, at 4°C, 1.5 mmol/l MgCl2, 10 mmol/l KCl, 0.5 mmol/l dithiothreitol [DTT], 0.2 mmol/l phenylmethylsulfonyl fluoride [PMSF], and 5 μg/ml aprotinin) by flicking the tube.
 Cells were allowed to swell on ice for 10 min and then vortexed for 10 s.
 Samples were then centrifuged for 10 s, and the supernatant fraction was discarded.
-Pellets were resuspended in 50 μL of cold Buffer C (20 mM HEPES-KOH [pH 7.9 at 4°C], 25% glycerol, 420 mM NaCl, 1.5 mM MgCl2, 0.2 mM EDTA, 0.5 mM DTT, 0.2 mM PMSF, 5 μg/mL aprotinin, and 2 μg/mL leupeptin) and incubated on ice for 20 min for high-salt extraction.
-Cellular debris was removed by centrifugation for 2 min at 4°C, and the supernatant fraction (containing DNA-binding proteins) was stored at −80°C. Nuclear extract concentration was determined by the Bradford method.
+Pellets were resuspended in 50 μl cold buffer C (20 mmol/l HEPES-KOH, pH 7.9, at 4°C, 25% glycerol, 420 mmol/l NaCl, 1.5 mmol/l MgCl2, 0.2 mmol/l EDTA, 0.5 mmol/l DTT, 0.2 mmol/l PMSF, 5 μg/ml aprotinin, and 2 μg/ml leupeptin) and incubated on ice for 20 min for high-salt extraction.
+Cellular debris was removed by centrifugation for 2 min at 4°C and the supernatant fraction (containing DNA-binding proteins) was stored at −80°C. Nuclear extract concentration was determined by the Bradford method.

 Electrophoretic mobility shift assay.